jhuttner/rtcommit/README.md

 * [xmpppy](http://xmpppy.sourceforge.net/), a Python implementation of the XMPP protocol.
 You will know it works when you can import 'xmpp' from the Python shell.
 * An XMPP credentials file in your home directory.
 Filename: xmpp-config.json {
 	"username": "johns_username",
 	"nickname": "John Smith",
 	"password": "cGFzc3dvcmQ=",
 	"client": "something.com",
 	"server": "xmpp.something_else.net",
 	"port": 5223
 	}

+* Optional - An XMPP aliases file in your home directory.
+Filename: xmpp-aliases.json {
+		"user": {
+			"sb": "sergey@xmpp.google.com",
+			"lp": "larry@xmpp.google.com"
+		},
+		"group": {
+			"cr": "a_chat_room@xmpp.google.com"
+		}
+	}

-Your port may be 5222.
+* Your port may be 5222.
 For help getting the client and server info, ask your OPS people.
-Note: In the config file, you must store your password as the base 64 encoded value.
+* Note: In the config file, you must store your password as the base 64 encoded value.
 This does not protect the password, but prevents accidental, clear-text password viewing.

 	>>> import base64
 	>>> base64.b64encode('password')